AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 }
 ```

-With such methods on elements, developers would be able to simply query arbitrary elements to see if they have proxy, fallback, replacement, substitute, or surrogate elements for indicated scenarios.
+With such methods on elements, developers would be able to simply query arbitrary elements to see if they have fallback, proxy, replacement, substitute, or surrogate elements for indicated scenarios.

-#### Accessibility
+### Accessibility

 The following example shows how an _accessibility surrogate_ could be obtained, e.g., from a custom element.